leffff/FlowModels/README.md

 # Flow Models
 The aim of this repository is to test and implement Flow-Matching-based models

+# Warning
+The data as well as dataset can not be shared!

 ## text2img generation example
 Rectflow $^1$ full steps